Psyche being transported by the wind. (Giordano)

 The Real King of the Jungle?

 Once upon a time, there was a wolf who lived alone deep in the woods of Alaska.
 After a brutal blizzard, the wolf was forced to stay in his cave for several days without food.
 When the storm died down, he finally emerged from his home, hoping to quell his hunger and his boredom.
 He was walking around the forest, checking his traps for any animals.
 All of a sudden, he heard a voice in the woods.
-He cautiously walked towards the sound and saw a large antelope.
+He cautiously walked towards the sound and saw a large antelope."Finally", he thought, "I found my dinner".
+As he crept closer, he saw that she was crying, and his curiosity temporarily overcame his hunger.

 "Why are you so sad?", he asked.
 The antelope startled at the sight of a wolf but decided he didn't seem threatening.